beric7/YOLOv4_infrastructure/README.md

 ## Yolov4 Summary

-- YoloV4 is a real-time state-of-the-art object detector.
+- YoloV4 is a real-time state-of-the-arc object detector.
 Modern Neural Networks operated in real-time require significant power from multiple GPU's, while YoloV4 uses a Convolutional Neural Network (CNN) that can reduce the consumption to one singular GPU.
 YoloV4 has comparable results to state-of-the-art real-time object detection models and runs twice as fast